-- Mr vs vLv measured at 1.4 GHz showed that WATs follow the same behavior of FR II HEGs; - using infrared data collected by WISE WAT host galaxies appear to be similar to normal elliptical galaxies, with IR colors similar to those of FR Is, lacking significant contribution from active star formation; - values of the absolute magnitude in the r band (Mr) are also in agreement with the fact that WATs, as reported in litera-

-- ture, could be the brightest cluster galaxy when they resides therein: - comparing the distribution of the concentration index (i.e., Cr) and the dispersion index Dn(4000), we discovered that WATs tend to not be extremely "blue" as occurs for FR Is, lacking signatures of active star formation, that are sometimes found in FR IIs; - from the comparison between the radio luminosity at 1.4 GHz, obtained from NVSS, and the luminosity of the [OIII] emission line present in WAT optical spectra, we found that our selected WATs do not follow any trend between $L{1.4}$ and $L{\rm [O\ III]}$ having [OIII] emission line luminosity even lower than expected for a given value of the radio power at 1.4 GHz
+- SDSS optical spectra of WATCAT sources proved that these sources are all classified as low-excitation radio galaxies (LEGs).
+FR Is are all classified as LEGs, while FR IIs can be LEGs or high excitation radio galaxies (HEGs).
+This again shows the similar behavior between WATs and FR Is; - M_r versus νL{ν} measured at 1.4 GHz showed that WATs follow the same behavior of FR II HEGs; - using infrared data collected by WISE, WAT host galaxies appear to be similar to normal elliptical galaxies, with IR colors similar to those of FR Is, lacking significant contribution from active star formation; - values of the absolute magnitude in the r-band (M_r) are also in agreement that WATs, as reported in literature, could be the brightest cluster galaxy when they reside therein; - comparing the distribution of the concentration index (C_r) and the dispersion index Dn(4000), we discovered that WATs, like FR Is, tend not to be extremely blue and lack signatures of active star formation, which are sometimes found in FR IIs; - from the comparison between the radio luminosity at 1.4 GHz obtained from NVSS and from the luminosity of the [OIII] emission line present in WAT optical spectra, we found that our selected WATs do not follow any trend between $L{1.4}$ and $L{[OIII]}$, whose [OIII] emission line luminosity is even lower than expected for a given value of the radio power at 1.4 GHz.

-Finally, we conclude that WATs show multifrequency properties remarkably similar to FRI radio galaxies, being more powerful at radio frequencies and similar to typical FRIIs.
+In summary, we conclude that WATs show multifrequency properties remarkably similar to FR I radio galaxies, being more powerful at radio frequencies and similar to typical FR IIs.